yassinecc/articles/articleStripe.md

 Stripe is a payment SaaS (Software As A Service) that has gained popularity due to its ease of use for developers and its turnkey handling of PCI compliance.
 It provides not only a simple way to implement payments on web and mobile, but also fraud detection mechanisms.
 We are going to see how to implement Stripe credit card payments from the ground up in React Native using the tipsi-stripe library.

-In this article I will show you:
+In this article we will see:

 * How to setup your front-end and back-end to make a simple card payment
 * Group your payment with the `customer` object